 Insurance Linked Strategies Risk Transfer Instruments

-Catastrophe bonds (or “cat bonds” for short) are securitized instruments that transfer a specific insurance risk (predominantly natural catastrophe risks) from the sponsor (e.g. insurance company) to the capital market (e.g. ILS fund), who in return receives a risk premium.
+Catastrophe bonds (or “cat bonds” for short) are securitized instruments that transfer a specific insurance risk (predominantly natural catastrophe risks) from the sponsor (e.g. insurance company) to the capital market (e.g. ILS fund), which in return receives a risk premium.

 The cat bond investor (e.g. ILS fund) has to fully collateralize the liability, which is mostly held in a trust account and invested in money market investments.
 If a qualifying event occurs during the risk period, the cat bond investor faces a partial or total loss on their investment.